jonsamp/apple-wwdc-2016-syntax/README.md

 Syntax theme for Atom based on the colors of WWDC 2016.

+## Installation

+Install this theme by running `apm install apple-wwdc-2016-syntax` in your Terminal/CLI.

 This theme is best used with the UI package [One-Dark-UI](https://github.com/atom/one-dark-ui).

 ## Screenshots